Chase Coleman III

 Charles Payson "Chase" Coleman III (born June 1, 1975) is an American billionaire hedge fund manager, and the founder of Tiger Global Management.
-As of July 2023, his net worth is estimated at US$8.5 billion by Forbes making him the 258th richest person in the world.
+As of May 2025, his net worth is estimated at more than US$6 billion by Forbes making him the 581st richest person in the world.

 Early life and education

 Coleman grew up in Glen Head, Long Island.
 His father, C. Payson Coleman Jr., born in 1950, is a partner at the New York law firm Pillsbury Winthrop Shaw Pittman, and his mother, Kim Coleman, owns an interior design firm.

-His grandfather, Charles Payson Coleman, who was managing partner of the New York law firm Davis Polk & Wardwell until his death in 1982, was married to Mimi C. Thompson, a descendant of Peter Stuyvesant, the last Dutch Governor who surrendered New Amsterdam to the British.
+His grandfather, Charles Payson Coleman, who was managing partner of the New York law firm Davis Polk & Wardwell until his death in 1982, was married to Mimi C. Thompson, a niece of Carroll Livingston Wainwright and a descendant of Peter Stuyvesant, the last Dutch Governor who surrendered New Amsterdam to the British.

 Coleman followed his father to both Deerfield Academy and Williams College, where he graduated in 1997, and was co-captain of the lacrosse team.